-You can watch the following video for a full briefing about repotting Bromeliad Pineapples.
+Watch the following video for a full briefing about repotting Bromeliad Pineapples.

 5. Yearly Pruning

-Pineapples require annual pruning to remove the sprawling, dead or decaying foliage and old flowering stems.
+Pineapples require annual pruning to remove the sprawling, dead, or decaying foliage and old flowering stems.

 By removing the leggy and decaying growth, you can make way for proper air circulation within the plant and also prevent the extent of pathogenic spores.